Ali1990dashti/Ensemble-DNN/README.md

-# Ensemble-DNN
+# Uncertainty-Aware DNN

-This repository contains the code to run and ensemble of deep neural networks (DNN).
-The DNN predicts the concentration of trace elements based on the major ones.
+This repository contains the code to run deep neural networks (DNNs).
+The DNNs predicts the concentration of trace elements based on the major ones.